-1. Complainants' Name -
+1. Complainants' Name

 Street Address

 City, State and Zip Code

 Telephone Number

 2. Person discriminated against (if someone other than the complainant)

-Name Name

-Address Address

-City, State and Zip Code e -

-3. Which of the following b Was it because of your: on you believe the discrimination took place?

-Race/Color 🗅 Age National Origin

-Gender Disability Income

-Limited English Profic ciency (LEP) □ Other -

-4. department or program you believe discrimina tion take place?
-Include name of a ted against you.
-Explain what happen ack of this form if additional space is re ed and

--

--

--

--

-5. ist the names and contact information of persons who may have knowledge of the alleged discrimination.

-Name and Contact Information on:

-Name and Contact Informatio n:

-6. Have you filed this complaint With any federal, state or loca e, or local agency; or

-Yes No

-If yes, check all that apply:

-Federal Agency Federal Court □ State Agency

-State Court Local Agency Local Court

-7. Please provide information of filed. a contact person at the age ency/court where the complaint wa as

 Name

 Address

 City, State and Zip Code

+3. Which of the following best describes the reason you believe the discrimination took pl Was it because of your: (check reason)

+☐ Race/Color ☐ Age ☐ National Origin

+☐ Gender ☐ Disability ☐ Income

+☐ Limited English Proficien cy (LEP) ☐ Other

+4. department or program you ı believe discriminate on take place?
+Include name of agency ed against you.
+Explain what happened and ck of this form if additional space is required

+5. List the names and contact information of persons who may have knowledge of the alleged discrimination.

+Name and Contact Information:

+Name and Contact Infor mation:

+6. Have you filed this complaint with any other federal, state, or local agency; or With any federal, state or local court?

+Yes No

+If yes, check all that app oly:

+☐ Federal Agency ☐ Federal Court ☐ State Agency

+☐ State Court ☐ Local Agency ☐ Local Court

+7. Please provide information of a contact person at the agency/court where the complaint was filed.

+Name

+Address Address

+City, State and Zip Code City, State and Zip Code

 Telephone Number

-Please sign below.
-You may attach any written materials or other information that you think is relevant to your complaint.
+sign below.
+You may attac complaint. ch any written materials or otl ner information that you think is s relevant

+Compla ainant's Signature ate

+Hand D Deliver or Mail this Title VI C Complaint Form to:

+Evansv 1 NW N chriefer, Title VI Coordinato ville Metropolitan Planning (MLK, Jr. Blvd., Room 316 ville, IN 47708

+Or e-m ail to: